-- 5.1.1 There are 3 main classifications of maintenance: Reactive Maintenance, Planned Maintenance and Component Replacement. - 5.1.2 Reactive Maintenance is defined as those repairs or defects which are carried out on a responsive basis as the need arises e.g. the loss or partial loss of heating, power or lighting, blocked toilets, sinks or dripping taps or doors and windows not opening or closing properly. - 5.1.3 Reactive Maintenance is split into 2 main categories: Emergencies and Non-Emergencies which are summarised here but outlined in more detail in Appendix 1 Repair Categories and Timescales. - 5.1.4 Emergency Repairs are repairs which are defined as defects or faults which put the health, safety or security of a tenant or third party at immediate risk or cause harm to the structure of the property.
-An out of office hours service is provided for emergency repairs by an external provider who has access to maintenance and senior staff should further advice be required. - 5.1.5 Our target for emergency repairs is to attend within 2 hours of being reported to us and, where possible, to complete the required work in that same timescale.
-Where it is not possible to complete the repair, our target is to make the situation safe within 2 hours, completing the repair as soon as practicable thereafter. - 5.1.6 Non-Emergency Repairs are repairs which are not considered to cause an immediate risk to health, safety or security; or those repairs that residents can reasonably live with for a period of time without risk to their health, safety or security; or where requirement for repair does not cause any harm to the structure of the property.
+- 5.1.1.
+There are 3 main classifications of maintenance: - Reactive maintenance - Cyclical maintenance - Planned maintenance - 5.1.2.
+Reactive Maintenance: those repairs or defects which are carried out on a responsive basis e.g. the loss or partial loss of heating, power or lighting, blocked toilets, sinks or dripping taps or doors and windows not opening or closing properly. - 5.1.3.
+Reactive Maintenance is split into two main categories: Emergency and Non-Emergency which are summarised below.
+Full details can be found in Appendix 1: Priority Service Plan. - 5.1.4.
+Emergency Repairs: repairs which are defined as defects or faults which put the health, safety or security of a tenant or third party at immediate risk or cause harm to the structure of the property.
+An out of hours service is provided for emergency repairs by an external provider who has access to maintenance and senior staff for further advice.

+- 5.1.5.
+Our target for emergency repairs is to attend within 2 hours of the repair being reported to us, and where possible, to complete the required work in that same timescale.
+Where it is not possible to complete the repair, our target is to make the situation within 2 hours, completing the repair as soon as practicable thereafter. - 5.1.6.
+Non-Emergency Repairs: repairs which are not considered to cause an immediate risk to health, safety or security; or those repairs that residents can reasonably live with for a period of time without risk or where requirement for repair does not cause any harm to the structure of the property. - 5.1.7.
 Our target for non-emergency repairs is to complete the works within 10 working days.
-Some non- emergency repairs may be prioritised for earlier completion for example where there is a Right to Repair.

-5.1.7 We will, through our contractors, offer morning (including Saturdays), afternoon or evening (Tuesdays and Thursdays) appointments for repairs inside a customer's home within our target of 10 working days.
-Individual customer appointment preferences will be respected and be accorded more importance than achievement of the target time for completion.

-5.1.8 Planned Maintenance come in two main categories

-- Cyclical which is undertaken on an arranged cycle such as external decoration, gutter cleaning and electrical testing. - Non-Cyclical which for items that are in need of repair that are neither reactive or cyclical in nature.
-It includes items such as scheme improvements, shared repairs and modernisation that does not involve the capitalisation of components - 5.1.9 Component Replacement is defined as major works carried out when the building components have reached the end of their expected lifespan.
+Some non-emergency repairs may be prioritised for earlier completion for example where there is a Right to Repair. - 5.1.8.
+We will through our contractors offer morning (including Saturdays), afternoon or evening (Tuesday & Thursday) appointments for repairs inside a tenant's home within our target of 10 working days.
+Individual tenant appointment preference will be respected and be accorded more important than achievement of the target time for completion. - 5.1.9.
+Planned Repairs come in two categories: - Cyclical: undertaken on an arranged cycle such as external decoration, gutter cleaning and electrical testing - Non-cyclical: items that are in need of repair that are neither reactive or cyclical in nature.
+This includes items such as scheme improvements, shared repairs and modernisation that does not involve the capitalisation of components. - 5.1.10.
+Component Replacement: major works will normally be carried out when the building components have reached, or are about to reach, the end of their expected lifespan.
+There may be occasions when a replacement is conducted later, if a physical inspection confirms that the component is in serviceable condition or if the component needs to be replaced with other components that have not yet failed (rain water pipes will be included with roof covering renewals, for example).
 This includes kitchen and bathroom replacements, window replacements and boiler replacements.
-These works are determined by the age and condition of the component; are normally planned a year in advance; and are carried out on a development-wide basis. - 5.1.10 It may be necessary from time to time to replace components out of time where the component has failed and is beyond economical repair.
-Our decision-making in these circumstances will take into account: - The cost of repairing the component - How long that repair is expected to last - The cost of replacing the component - The timescale for replacement of the component under the planned programme.
+Likewise, if we receive information that a component has failed earlier than expected this will be factored into the annual refresh of our Investment Plan.

-6.0 INTERACTION WITH OTHER POLICIES
+6. INTERACTION WITH OTHER POLICIES